Skip to content

 The more prepared you are, both physically and emotionally, the smoother the surgical experience will be overall.
 The surgery lasts a few hours.
 The preparation and the result last a lifetime.

 The ideal is to start preparation at least thirty days before the procedure.
-During this period, you will undergo tests, adjust medications, suspend vitamins and supplements, organise your sleep, diet, and physical activity routine, and prepare the home environment for recovery.
+During this period, you will undergo tests, adjust medications, discontinue vitamins and supplements, organise your sleep, diet, and physical activity routine, and prepare the home environment for recovery.
 The sooner you start, the smoother the process will be.

 In most cases, yes.
 Antihypertensives are generally maintained on the day of surgery and taken with a minimal sip of water on the morning of the procedure.
 However, each case is individualised.
-During the pre-operative consultation, the anaesthetist and I will determine exactly which medications to keep and which to suspend.
+During the pre-operative consultation, the anaesthetist and I will determine exactly which medications to keep and which to discontinue.

 If you have a cold, flu, fever, urinary infection, or any infectious process in the days leading up to surgery, contact me immediately.
 In most cases, we will postpone the procedure until you are fully recovered.
 Operating with an active infection dramatically increases the risk of complications, including infection at the surgical site.